Causal inference with dyadic data in randomized experiments

 In this paper, we focus on the global average treatment effect in randomized experiments with dyadic outcomes.
 We develop a design-based causal inference framework for randomized experiments with dyadic data, without invoking the linear model.
-Our primary contributions include introducing the dyadic interference problems, formalising the inference framework for dyadic data, and providing estimators with theoretical groundings.
-Specifically, in Section \ref{sec:dyadinterfer}, we formalise randomized experiments with dyadic outcomes and develop unbiased estimators of the global average treatment effect under different randomization designs.
-In contrast, we show that a class of conventional estimators based on unit-level outcomes is in general, biased under the dyadic interference setting.
-In Section \ref{sec:estimator} introduces Horvitz--Thompson and H\'{a}jek estimators based directly on dyadic data and establishes their convergence rates under Bernoulli and complete randomization, together with asymptotic normality under Bernoulli randomization.
+Our primary contributions include introducing the dyadic interference problems, formalizing the inference framework for dyadic data, and providing estimators with large-sample properties.
+Section~\ref{sec:dyadinterfer} formalizes dyadic interference, defines the target estimand, and shows that conventional estimators based on aggregated unit-level outcomes are generally biased.
+Section~\ref{sec:estimator} introduces Horvitz--Thompson and H\'{a}jek estimators based directly on dyadic data and establishes their convergence rates under Bernoulli and complete randomization, together with asymptotic normality under Bernoulli randomization.
 In Section~\ref{sec:confidence}, we discuss the confidence statement for the estimators proposed under Bernoulli randomization and complete randomization, including a class of variance estimators.
-In Sections \ref{sec:simu}, we illustrate the proposed methods with numerical simulations.
-In Section 6, we apply the proposed methods to analyse an experiment in WeChat that aims to promote interactions among users with a new recommendation algorithm and the other on a VoIP feature.
+Sections~\ref{sec:simu} and~\ref{sec:real} evaluate the methods through numerical simulations and two large-scale WeChat experiments, one on a new recommendation algorithm and the other on a VoIP feature.